giltal/RetroESP32-P4/README.md

 ## 🚀 Features

 - 🎮 **14 emulators** (biggest number ever on an ESP!) + support to run apps from the SD card (folder named papp)
-- Apps currently In the SD card: **Open Tyrian, DOOM and Quake**
+- Apps currently In the SD card: **Open Tyrian, DOOM, Quake and Duke3D**
 - ⚡ Near full-speed emulation (60 FPS on all systems except for SNES and Mega Drive- I will try to improve)
 - 💾 Save / Load states (**SNES and Mega Drive from within the game**)
-- 🖥️ Touchscreen-optimized UI
+- 🖥️ Touchscreen-optimized UI search in browse mode
 - 🎯 USB controller support (currently the one showed in the picture)
 - 🕹️ Paddle support for Atari (Via IO51)